 Medical & Standard Boarding Your Pet at East Orlando Animal Hospital

 At East Orlando Animal Hospital we understand that it can be stressful to leave your pet - especially if they are ill, or when they are recovering from a procedure or surgery.
 Our goal is to put help put your mind at ease by providing your dog with the care they need while you're away.
 We provide complete boarding services for pets with a disease or medical condition that requires medication and/or monitoring that some standard boarding facilities may not be equipped to accommodate.

 We offer pet lodge rooms with dog cages that are furnished with bedding and toys upon request.
-Our small and large luxury dog runs are furnished with toys, and bedding.
+Our small and large luxury dog runs are furnished with toys and bedding.
 At our luxury run, there are custom-themed rooms, a platform bed and 20 minutes of playtime included.

 We also offer standard boarding for healthy dogs who need a safe and friendly place to stay while you're away.
 All dogs are treated to 4 daily walks and meals are provided at your requested time.
-We strive to mimic your pet's routine as close to what it would be at home as possible.
+We strive to mimic your pet's routine as closely to what it would be at home as possible.